You can find the Dropbox Platform developer community on the following sites:

 In general, you should use the minimum permissions required for your app.
 When users link their Dropbox account to your app, they'll be asked to grant the permissions you've requested.
 We find that users are more likely to link their account if minimal permissions are requested.

-There are three permissions: App folder, File type, and Full Dropbox.
+There are two permissions: App folder and Full Dropbox.
 Read more about how they differ on our developer guide.